gregrickaby/gregrickaby/README.md

-# My Homepage On The Web
+# My homepage on the interwebs

 <https://gregrickaby.com>